 - Reading and sharing our latest report on the factors delaying research into less survivable cancers here.

 - Contacting us to see how else you can help.
 The Less Survivable Cancers Taskforce team can help you write to your MP or take other steps to support our campaign.

 HELP US CLOSE THE GAP

-We need to take action on less survivable cancers now
+We need to take action on less survivable cancers now.

 The Taskforce is funded primarily by its founding partners, with administration shared amongst each.
 Please consider funding the Taskforce’s work by donating to one or more of the partners.
 Note that, whilst the Taskforce may receive contributions from the pharmaceutical industry, a strict ethical code is applied in order to maintain independence.
-If you would like to know more about his policy, please contact us.
+If you would like to know more about this policy, please contact us.